casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 ![](../../_static/img/tut_spec/power_4.4.png)

 The power block computes the power of a complex number.
 The power block typically has a latency of 5 and will compute the power of its input by taking the sum of the squares of its real and imaginary components.
 The power block is written by Aaron Parsons and online documentation is by Ben Blackman.
 In our design, there are two power blocks, which compute the power of the odd and even outputs of the FFT.
-The output of the block is 36.34 bits; the next stage of the design re-quantizes this down to a lower bitrate.
+The output of the block is 36.34 bits.

 **INPUTS/OUTPUTS**